SpecTran: Spectral-Aware Transformer-based Adapter for LLM-Enhanced Sequential Recommendation: Preliminary

 \textbf{i) Information loss in subordinate spectral space.} Although the subordinate spectral components contain "less semantic information", this conclusion is drawn from the LLM’s semantic space perspective.
 From the perspective of the collaborative space in traditional recommendation models, subordinate spectral components may still convey useful semantic cues.
 Therefore, simply discarding this large portion of subordinate spectral components may reduce the efficiency of semantic information utilization.
 To address this issue, we propose a global spectral attention mechanism for subordinate spectral component aggregation with sparsified activation function, which aims to effectively aggregate the overlooked subordinate spectral components thereby improving the quality of semantic knowledge.

 \textbf{ii) Static and hand-crafted spectral weights.} Previous studies allocate spectral weights with static approaches such as the variance characteristics~\cite{zhang2025llminit} or singular values~\cite{zhang2024id}.
-AlphaFuse~\cite{hu2025alphafuse} normalizes the singular values of the principal spectral components to the identity matrix for improvement:
+Typically, the most advanced AlphaFuse~\cite{hu2025alphafuse} normalizes the singular values of the principal spectral components to the identity matrix for improvement:

+where $\mathbf{I}_d$ is the $d \times d$ identity matrix.
 However, these static or hand-crafted methods lack flexibility and fail to effectively distinguish the importance of each spectral dimension, resulting in limited recommendation performance.
 Therefore, we propose a learnable Transformer-based spectral aggregation strategy, allowing a more flexible manner for learning spectral weights.